castleproject/Windsor/docs/installers.md

 ## `Configuration` class

-In addition to your own installers that register components in code using [Windsor.Fluent-Registration-API|fluent registration API], you may have some [Windsor.XML-Registration-Reference|XML configuration].
+In addition to your own installers that register components in code using [fluent registration API](fluent-registration-api.md), you may have some [XML configuration](xml-registration-reference.md).
 You can install it via methods exposed on static `Configuration` class.

 ```csharp
 container.Install(